bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Ludmilla Moonbrand.md

 - Siblings: none
 - Parent's Professions: Peasants
 - Childhood Event: Major Disaster
-	- Emani's village was ravaged by a pack of werewolves.
+	- Ludmilla's village was ravaged by a pack of werewolves.
 - Training: The Devoted
 - Influential Associate: The Academic
 	- Professor Lorrimor